Virtual Cultural Event

 28 June, 2020

-The 61st Annual General Meeting of Bengali Association Singapore will be held virtually at 10:30 a.m.
-Meeting agenda includes:
+The 61st Annual General Meeting of Bengali Association Singapore was held virtually at 10:30 a.m.
+Meeting agenda included:

 - Welcome Address